Sapient-Predictive-Analytics/dataportal/risk/risk.md

 Sortino Ratio = (Portfolio return — Risk Free Rate) / Downside portfolio volatility

 In some cases, the Sortino Ratio is a better performance metric than the Sharpe Ratio.
 This is due to the reasons discussed earlier in the fictional portfolio of only money making months.
 Even if the only positive returns are all over the place causing a higher volatility, this isn’t bad because the portfolio is never down.
 Sortino Ratio is interpreted similarly to Sharpe Ratio, and here is how to interpret it:

-Sortino Ratio > 1; the portfolio is earning more than its downside volatility

-Sortino Ratio = 1; the portfolio is earning the same as its downside volatility

-Sortino Ratio < 1; the portfolio is earning less than its downside volatility.

 Moving away from unrealistic examples like the dream portfolio of only money making months, let’s look at a more realistic example of Sortino Ratio compared with Sharpe Ratio: